trashpanda-ai/In-Vino-Veritas/README.md

 An university project on data engineering with Airflow based on wine data

 # Current ToDos (sorted by priority):
-1. Dockerize Airflow and Databases
+1. Dockerize Airflow and Databases (Marcell)
     1. Design Airflow pipeline incl Docker and Postgres
     1. Add offline fallbacks (If offline: load Parquet Files with the dedicated data; Else: API Call/Scrape)
-1. Adapt new datamodel based on Ricardos Input (Star Schema + Permanent Production Data)
-1. Make Visualizations in Frontend Notebook
+1. Make Visualizations in Frontend Notebook (Jonas)
     1. Fix ANOVA Plot design and y-axis (F-score always 0-1 range?) (+ make sure no redundant code)
     1. Fix sorting of all boxplots (always high to low)
     1. Correlation heatmap between enrichment features and rating